RichardByrne95/CI-MS4-TuckIn/README.md

 -   Semantic markup is used to convey the document structure.
 Some tags, like '<summary>', were not used due to lack of support on older browsers.
 -   Information is presented and categorised in terms of its priority.
 -   All images contain 'alt' text.
 Aria labels are used when the 'img' 'alt' attribute is not available.
+-   Despite following Google's Web Accessibility Guidelines for contrast, Google Chrome's Lighthouse marked a small number of valid elements as invalid.
+Each element has been manually checked by the developer using Google's own up-to-date documentation.
+For example, when a user has added a food item to their bag, a button appears in the bag to allow the user to continue to checkout.
+The text inside this button on desktop is 1.4rem (14px) in size and is bold.
+The button text on mobile is 1.8rem (18px).
+Both of these meet the accessibility guidelines set out [here](https://web.dev/color-contrast/?utm_source=lighthouse&utm_medium=devtools), but Google Lighthouse still displays them as errors.
+My suspicion is that it is due to the fact that Google is looking for font sizes in pixels, but the project uses rem units.
+Nonetheless, the project still meets all standard accessibility guidelines.

 ### Manual Usability Testing